In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 lab work?

-age..." apparently Suki was not entitled to have her guardian give consent
+her age..." apparently Suki was not entitled to have her guardian give consent

 to surgery, as the surgery under anesthesia was performed without the owner